jonasaugust1/jonasaugust1/README.md

 ### Hi there, I am Jonas Augusto  👋

-- 🌱 Studying FullStack, at the moment Frontend
+- 🌱 Studying FullStack, Backend at the moment.

 ##